Maria1265/gender-st-experiment-1/README.md

 * In general, most textual content can be changed by editing the '*.html' files located in:
 	* `webapp/views/`
-* To change the anxiety questions, refer to:
-	* `webapp/scripts/controllers/PretestCtrl.js`
-	* `webapp/scripts/controllers/PosttestCtrl.js`
-* For server configurations, refer to:
-	* `Server.js`
-* To change the endpoint URL to where the responses are submitted, refer to:
+* To change the boost, refer to:
 	* `webapp/scripts/services.js`
+* For server configurations and where the responses are submited, refer to:
+	* `server.js`
+	* Define the form for the pre-test in `res.redirect` (lines 17-19)
+	* Define the form for the pos-test in `res.redirect` (lines 27-29)

 ### Step 2: Running the project
 A simple way to run this project is: